mesosphere/dcos-docs-site/pages/mesosphere/dcos/2.0/deploying-services/service-ports/index.md

     ],
 ```

 In this case, host ports `$PORT0`, `$PORT1` and `$PORT3` remain randomly assigned.
 However, the three service ports for this application are now `2001`, `2002` and `3000`.
-As with the previous example, it is necessary to use a service discovery solution such as HAProxy to proxy requests from service ports to host ports.
+As with the previous example, it is necessary to use a service discovery solution such as HAProxy&reg; to proxy requests from service ports to host ports.
 If you want the applications service ports to be equal to its host ports, you can set `requirePorts` to `true` (`requirePorts` is `false` by default).
 This will tell Marathon to only schedule this application on agents which have these ports available:

 ```json
     "ports": [